Oro Valley votes to keep 36 holes of golf

-Mayor Joe Winfield proposed that the council select the 36-hole option instead of closing one of the courses.
-Councilmembers Bill Rodman, Steve Solomon, Rhonda Piña, Josh Nicolson and Joyce Jones-Ivey voted in favor, while councilmember Melanie Barrett voted against it.

-However, Winfield’s vote for the 36 holes came with certain criteria the town should strive to meet.
+“I think these goals are attainable, but if we are not attaining these metrics and measures,” Winfield said.
+“I think it’s only reasonable then to ask ourselves do we need to be doing something differently than what we’re doing?”

+Councilmember Bill Rodman cautioned against going too deep into operational details, saying it’s up to staff for how they should reach the targets set by council.

-The golf courses will have to “operate as a municipal public course,” and offer open tee times on both courses instead of just one, in order to “maximize play and revenue.”
+According to Winfield’s conditions, the golf courses will have to “operate as a municipal public course,” and offer tee times on both courses instead of just one, in order to “maximize play and revenue.”

-Staff will be required to establish “measurable and time-sensitive targets” for the amount of revenue, rounds of golf played and memberships, which will be used to “monitor the success of operating and maintaining the 36 holes of golf” as compared to pro forms staff had previously prepared for the council.
+Staff will be required to establish “measurable and time-sensitive targets” for the amount of revenue, rounds of golf played and memberships, which will be used to “monitor the success of operating and maintaining the 36 holes of golf.”

+As of print deadline, the town has 240 golf memberships and last fiscal year saw 33,000 rounds of non-member play.

-Membership revenue should increase 10 percent by Jan.
+Winfield wants to see membership revenue increase 10 percent by Jan.
 1, 2021.
 Membership rates were already set to increase by 5 percent starting on Jan.
-1, 2020, but going forward reaching that 10 percent may not necessarily entail another rate increase for members, according to town manager Mary Jacobs.
+1, 2020, but reaching that 10 percent increase may not necessarily entail another rate increase for members, according to town manager Mary Jacobs.

 Staff will be required to issue a request for proposal to “obtain bids from regional or national companies experienced in managing municipal golf courses for the operation of the town golf courses.”